 - 1. NOSLO Program award recipients are expected to engage and collaborate with other organizations to share data, coordinate and align capacity-building activities, and share resources and tools that will amplify impacts in a complementary manner while reducing any potential duplication of efforts.
-Such organizations may include other HRSA-supported partners (e.g., other NOSLO Program award recipients, Ryan White HIV/AIDS Program-funded entities, Maternal and Child Health program recipients, Federal Office of Rural Health Policy program recipients, Bureau of Primary Health Care National Cooperative Agreement recipients, state Primary Care Offices/Associations, safety net health care providers and their representative professional organizations, etc.) and other organizations that serve public health officials and organizations.
-Describe how you will fulfill this requirement and communicate such efforts to HRSA. - 2.
-Discuss why the methodology proposed is optimal for this project.
+Such organizations may include other HRSA-supported partners (e.g., other NOSLO Program award recipients, Ryan White HIV/AIDS Program-funded entities, Maternal and Child Health program recipients, Federal Office of Rural Health Policy program recipients, Bureau of Primary Health Care National Cooperative Agreement recipients, state Primary Care Offices/Associations, safety net health care providers and their representative professional organizations, etc.) and other organizations that serve health care payment and financing officials.
+Describe how you will fulfill this requirement and communicate such efforts to HRSA. - Discuss why the methodology proposed is optimal for this project.
 Include a description of any innovative methods that you will use to address the stated needs. - 3.
-Describe how you will routinely assess and respond to the unique needs of your constituents, monitor factors that affect your constituents to inform capacitybuilding assistance and support HRSA awareness of these factors, and identify and respond to emerging issues affecting populations that HRSA serves and/or the health care safety net. - 4.
-Propose a sustainability plan by explaining how you will make NOSLO: Public Health Capacity capacity-building resources publicly available after the period of performance ends.
+Describe how you will routinely assess and respond to the unique needs of your constituents, monitor factors that affect your constituents to inform capacity-building assistance and support HRSA awareness of these factors, and identify and respond to emerging issues affecting HRSA populations and/or the health care safety net. - 4.
+Propose a sustainability plan by explaining how you will make NOSLO: Health Care Payment and Financing capacity-building resources publicly available after the period of performance ends.